 CAUSESOne cause is contact with the nettle plant, which pricks a poison into the skin.
 Other causes include wheat, milk, eggs, chocolate, and other food allergens.

-HYDROThe following formula is from the author's book, Water Therapy Manual (see order sheet):
+HYDROThe following formula is from the author's book, Water Therapy Manual (see book store):

 Sponging with very hot water, Hot salt or alkaline Sponge, Prolonged Neutral Bath (p.
 239).

 ENCOURAGEMENTPray earnestly for help in all the little things of life, and you will be ready when great crises come.

 Reaction to the sting can sometimes be more pronounced: hoarseness, labored breathing, confusion, difficult swallowing, and severe swelling.

 Sometimes the reaction can be severe: possible closing of the airway and perhaps shock (cyanosis and a drop in blood pressure).